Synthetixio/SIPs/content/sips/sip-draft_add_GHO_as_collateral_arbitrum.md

 ## Simple Summary

-This SIP proposes to add support for Aave's GHO Stablecoin (GHO) as LP collateral on Sinthetix v3 on Arbitrum.
+This SIP proposes to add support for GHO (Aave's GHO Stablecoin) and stataGHO (Static Aave Arbitrum GHO) as LP collateral on Synthetix v3 on Arbitrum, enabling users to earn lending fees from Aave and trading rewards from Synthetix Perps.

 ## Abstract

-Add GHO as a supported collateral type for Arbitrum V3 deployment with minting at 125% C-ratio and a maximum LP cap of $50M.
+- Support GHO as a collateral type for the Arbitrum V3 deployment with minting at a 125% collateral ratio (C-ratio) and a maximum LP cap of $50M.
+- Support stataGHO as Arbitrum LP collateral to provide Synthetix LPs with yield-generating collateral, enhancing liquidity and scaling capabilities of Synthetix V3 & Perps on Arbitrum.
+The use of stataTokens mitigates concerns associated with the rebasing nature of aTokens, facilitating smoother integration with Synthetix.

 ## Motivation

-GHO is a decentralized multi-collateral stablecoin that is fully backed, transparent and native to the Aave Protocol with over [155M](https://aave.tokenlogic.xyz/gho) of circulating supply.
+GHO is a decentralized multi-collateral stablecoin that is fully backed, transparent, and native to the Aave Protocol, with over [155M](https://aave.tokenlogic.xyz/gho) in circulating supply.

-The collateral ratio exceeds [2.20](https://aave.tokenlogic.xyz/collateral) and is consists of by high-quality assets like wstETH and wETH making up [23.67%](https://aave.tokenlogic.xyz/gho) and [20.20%](https://aave.tokenlogic.xyz/gho) respectively of all collateral.
+The collateral ratio for GHO exceeds [2.20](https://aave.tokenlogic.xyz/collateral) and consists of high-quality assets like wstETH and wETH, which make up [23.67%](https://aave.tokenlogic.xyz/gho) and [20.20%](https://aave.tokenlogic.xyz/gho) of the total collateral, respectively.

-The Aave Liquidity Committee (ALC) is eager to explore integrations that expected to drive GHO's expansion across various protocols and chains.

-Further details about GHO can be found [here](https://docs.gho.xyz/).
+The Aave Liquidity Committee (ALC) aims to expand GHO's reach across various protocols and chains.
+Additional details about GHO can be found [here](https://docs.gho.xyz/).

-The Chainlink CCIP bridge was deployed by Aave Governance and has been in production since early July.
+The Chainlink CCIP bridge, deployed by Aave Governance, has been in production since early July.
 GHO has also been integrated into Aave v3 on Arbitrum.

-With the initial phase of the launch complete, it's time to accelerate GHO's growth on Arbitrum.
-Integrating GHO as a collateral asset into Synthetix v3 is a strategic move that supports this expansion.
+With the initial phase complete, it's time to accelerate GHO's growth on Arbitrum by integrating it as a collateral asset into Synthetix v3.

+Adding stataGHO to Synthetix Arbitrum LP offers significant advantages due to its high returns in lending markets and low risk stemming from over-collateralization.
+This addition is expected to provide a competitive edge for Synthetix, with dual-yield opportunities from DeFi lending and perps trading rewards.

+Using stataTokens addresses the challenges related to aTokens' rebasing nature, reducing implementation overhead and making it easier for Synthetix to integrate with Aave's GHO.

 ## Specification

 ### Overview

-Implementation of this SIP will be contingent on the availability of a high frequency GHO price oracle on Arbitrum.
-This is actively being developed by Chainlink.
+The implementation of this SIP will depend on the availability of a high-frequency GHO price oracle on Arbitrum, currently being developed by Chainlink.

-The below details the GHO LP Configurable Values (Via SCCP)
+Below are the configurable values for GHO LP (Via SCCP):

 | Parameter         | Value |
 | ----------------- | ----- |